misheska/misheska.github.com/source/_posts/2013-07-28-windows-server-2012-automated-install-settings.markdown

 tool suite.
 Download and install the Windows Assessment and Deployment Kit to install the Windows System Image Manager (WSIM).

-Link to [Autounattend.xml](https://raw.githubusercontent.com/misheska/basebox-packer/master/template/windows2012/floppy/win2012-datacenter/Autounattend.xml) with all the settings in this article.  **NOTE:** Right-click and choose "Download Linked File As..." in your web browser, as many web browsers will try to interpret the Xml.
+Link to [Autounattend.xml](https://raw.githubusercontent.com/misheska/basebox-packer/master/template/windows2012/floppy/win2012-datacenter/Autounattend.xml) with all the settings in this article.  _**NOTE:** Right-click and choose "Download Linked File As..." in your web browser, as many web browsers will try to interpret the Xml_.

 Disabling the language settings dialog
 ======================================